renatabiniek/hush-daisies/README.md

 * **Connecting Django to AWS**

-  While connecting Django to S3 Bucket, static folder wasn't created and I was getting an error about MediaStorage in the deployed app.
+  While connecting Django to S3 Bucket, static folder wasn't created, and I was getting an error about MediaStorage in the deployed app.

   **Worked:** There was a typo in my custom_storages file, I renamed the incorrect class to MediaStorage and re-deployed the project.
 The static folder was created correctly.